Special Needs Head Protection: A Buying Guide

 When it comes to protecting our loved ones living with special needs against head injuries, selecting the most suitable head protection to meet their specific requirements is paramount.
 Children with multiple disabilities have the highest risk of injury to the head, while traumatic brain injury (TBI) remains the leading cause of death and disability worldwide.

 Medical helmets are required for numerous medical conditions, especially those involving weak muscles, muscle wasting, spasms, seizures, and poor balance.
-These specialized helmets are designed to protect wearers from head injuries if they were to fall.
+These specialized helmets are designed to protect wearers from head injuries if they fall.
 Medical helmets are also frequently used for newborns, preemies, and babies with misshapen heads, craniosynostosis, and other conditions.
 Helmet therapy and cranial remolding help to correct these conditions, gently reshaping the head as the baby grows.

-What is a seizure helmet?
+What is a Seizure Helmet?

 An autism helmet optimizes safety for children and adults across the autism spectrum (ASD), shielding them from incurring harm to the head and brain.
 Associated with a higher risk of self-injurious behavior, some with ASD may exhibit headbanging, headbutting, and repetitive face and head slapping.
 Wearing an autism helmet helps reduce head, brain, and face injuries that often result from those behaviors.
 It also provides support for children and adults with dual and co-morbid diagnoses such as epilepsy and OCD to avoid injury during a seizure.
 Additionally, an autism helmet can be used as a grounding and calming guide when the child or adult is overstimulated or overwhelmed and in a crisis state.

-What is a concussion headband?
+What is a Concussion Headband?

 A concussion headband is worn around the head to help prevent concussions and other cranial injuries.
 Reducing the usual impact forces incurred with hits to the head, collisions with the ground, and objects striking the head, these specialized headbands lower the risk of developing a head or brain injury.
 While a concussion headband can’t prevent all concussions, it can reduce your chances of sustaining one.
 Less disturbance of the brain and skull may make a huge difference in the effects you experience and how well you recover.

-• Full coverage: Ideal for children and adults who are prone to falls in multiple directions, full coverage headgear typically covers the crown, ears, forehead, and jawline, with some designs that envelop the neck as well.
+Full coverage: Ideal for children and adults who are prone to falls in multiple directions, full coverage headgear typically covers the crown, ears, forehead, and jawline, with some designs that envelop the neck as well.
 This extensive protection is frequently used to protect the wearer from the self-abusive behaviors like headbanging and thrashing that sometimes accompany sensory processing disorder (SPD), autism spectrum disorder (ASD), and a host of other conditions.
 Well-suited for seizures caused by epilepsy, full coverage head protection is also a good fit for users with a tendency toward sudden, unpredictable movements.
-Specially designed face shields add protection for the face, especially helpful for wearers who customarily fall forward.
+Specially designed face shields add protection for the face, especially helpful for wearers who routinely fall forward.

-Hard or soft shell
+Hard or Soft Shell

-• Hard shell: Offering the highest durability for the toughest wear, a hard shell safety helmet comes with the lowest risk of cracking, breaking, or deforming over time.
+Hard shell: Offering the highest durability for the toughest wear, a hard shell safety helmet comes with the lowest risk of cracking, breaking, or deforming over time.
 Ideal for children and adults who experience frequent falls, seizures, and a strong tendency toward other impacts to the head.
-Hard shell headgear provides long-lasting head protection for users who need long-term support.
+Hardshell headgear provides long-lasting head protection for users who need long-term support.
 However, hard shell helmets may be too heavy and bulky for children and adults who have low neck strength, along with the possibility of being too hot to wear in warmer environments.
 They’re also the most conspicuous type of protective headgear, possibly causing patient non-compliance.

 Material

-• Leather: Highly durable and hardwearing, leather is often used in a safety helmet’s outer shell to ensure long-lasting protection.
+Leather: Highly durable and hardwearing, leather is often used in a safety helmet’s outer shell to ensure long-lasting protection.
 Reducing the risk of damage from hard or repetitive impacts, leather protective headgear can be used in any kind of weather and is easy to clean and maintain.
 Often specially formulated and configured to optimize impact dispersion, the leather itself acts as a barrier against impacts, protecting the wearer from injuries to the head.

-• Cotton: Cooler and lighter in weight than other headgear materials, cotton head protectors promote airflow and moisture wicking for more comfortable wear.
+Cotton: Cooler and lighter in weight than other headgear materials, cotton head protectors promote airflow and moisture wicking for more comfortable wear.
 Ideal for users prone to overheating and excessive sweating, protective headgear constructed with cotton components helps safeguard wearers from brain and head injuries.
-Although a cotton safety helmet is softer and cooler, it may fray and split over time if it is subjected to harsh daily wear.
+Although a cotton safety helmet is softer and cooler, it may fray and split over time if it’s subjected to harsh daily wear.

-Chin straps
+Chin Straps

-• Helmet Custom Strapping System: Offering added safety against the wearer’s attempts to remove the helmet at inappropriate times, the adjustable helmet custom strapping system puts the parent or caregiver in control.
+Helmet Custom Strapping System: Offering added safety against the wearer’s attempts to remove the helmet at inappropriate times, the adjustable helmet custom strapping system puts the parent or caregiver in control.
 Straps are attached to both sides of the safety helmet, crossing comfortably beneath the chin and secured to the back of the helmet with quick-release buckles.

 Style

-• Bump caps: Cleverly disguised to look just like baseball caps, bucket hats, beanies, and more, bump caps feature discreet inner padding that absorbs and redistributes cranial impacts.
+Bump caps: Cleverly disguised to look just like baseball caps, bucket hats, beanies, and more, bump caps feature discreet inner padding that absorbs and redistributes cranial impacts.
 Soft and comfortable for all-day wearability, the stylish bump caps highlight lightweight and breathable head protection that no one knows you’re wearing!

-• Headbands: Also known as concussion headbands or concussion head guards, headbands designed for head protection provide the most lightweight and inconspicuous coverage.
+Headbands: Also known as concussion headbands or concussion head guards, headbands designed for head protection provide the most lightweight and inconspicuous coverage.
 As a relative newcomer to concussion prevention, these headbands are often worn by athletes and feature cutting-edge technology to absorb and disperse impact forces to the head.

 Final Thoughts